News

 Annual Kansas Economic Policy Conference to Examine Immigration, Trade and State’s Economy

-recent decades has contributed to more than half of Kansas' population growth, which is a key component of economic growth.
+Immigration in recent decades has contributed to more than half of Kansas' population growth, which is a key component of economic growth.
 In addition, Mexico is Kansas' largest trading partner.
-With so much national policy discussion on reforming immigration and trade, economists, educators and policymakers from across the state will examine the...
+With so much national policy discussion on reforming immigration and trade, economists, educators and policymakers from across the state will...

 Mon, 10/02/2017